 Do I have to measure these characteristics for every batch of waste we produce?

-Other materials that may produce hazardous waste are not unique to the healthcare industry, but might be found at any large facility with diverse activities: herbicides, paints, pesticides, and waste oils.
+Medical facilities employ other materials that produce hazardous waste but which are not unique to the healthcare industry.
+These might be found at any large facility with diverse activities: herbicides, paints, pesticides, and waste oils.

 You have to get a hazardous waste permit if you treat hazardous waste or if you store it on site.
 This might sound daunting but the administrative burden of applying for and maintaining a permit depends on how complex your operations are.
 Large quantities of waste and diversity of waste means a more complex permit.